 In most cases following the procedure, the radiographer may arrange for your results to be sent to your doctor who will review the images and check for abnormalities.
 They will then go through them with you a few days later.
 Should they find anything irregular from the ultrasound you may need to go through further diagnostic techniques such as a CT scan or MRI.
-If your doctor is able to make a full diagnosis based on the results from the ultrasound you may begin treatment immediately, if required.
+If your doctor is able to make a full diagnosis based on the results from the sonogram you may begin treatment immediately, if required.

 Risks and Complications

 An ultrasound scan is a safe, non-invasive procedure that does not involve exposure to radiation and uses low-power sound waves, which have no known risks.
 External and internal sonograms usually do not have any side effects and are typically painless, although you may experience some discomfort as the probe is pressed over the affected area or inserted into your body.
 If you are allergic to latex, you should inform your doctor so they do not use a latex-covered probe during an internal examination.

 Endoscopic sonograms are sometimes more uncomfortable and may result in temporary complications such as bleeding, sore throat or infection, or more serious complications such as internal bleeding or tearing of the intestinal wall or throat.
 Contact your doctor if you are worried about any symptoms following the procedure.

 You can use your private medical insurance or pay for your Ultrasound treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital